tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_structure.md

     print "OnStructureDemolish works!"
 ```

- * Called when a player selects DemolishImmediate from the BuildingBlock menu
+ * Called when the player selects DemolishImmediate from the BuildingBlock menu
  * Returning true overrides the demolition

 ## OnStructureRepair